oracle-samples/weblogic-examples/tutorials/deploy/deploy-petclinic-container-14.1.2/README.md

     http://localhost:7001/petclinic
     ```

 [^ocrlogin]: You need to have an Oracle account to access the Oracle Container Registry and accept the license agreement to access the WebLogic container images [here](https://container-registry.oracle.com/ords/ocr/ba/middleware/weblogic).
-If you don't have an account, you can create one for free at [https://profile.oracle.com/myprofile/account/create-account.jspx](https://profile.oracle.com/myprofile/account/create-account.jspx).
+If you don't have an account, you can create one for free at [Create your Oracle Account](https://profile.oracle.com/myprofile/account/create-account.jspx).